pkt-cash/ns-projects/projects/2022_03_02_Mattermost_Push_Proxy_And_Moblie_Apps.md

 We have found the Mattermost instructions for deploying a push notification server, including testing the mobile app on an Android smartphone.

-After the project is accepted, the Network Steward will pay XXX PKT
+After the project is accepted, the Network Steward will pay 0 PKT

 Figure out how time this took, convert that number to PKT using the price at [http://price.pkt.cash](http://price.pkt.cash), then multiply by 120% to get how much PKT we should get paid at this step, then delete this italicized text.